Goodwill stores have bargains for back-to-school shopping

 Purchases made at Goodwill benefit Southern Nevadans.
 Donated goods transform into funds for workforce development programs, which benefit the unemployed and underemployed in the community, keeping the money cycling locally.

-Some of the hot ticket items have been fitness equipment such as treadmills, weights and bikes.
-Even with gyms reopening, many people have found they prefer to workout at home.
-A new or refurbished stair climber from Life Fitness can run up to $6,000.
+Some of the hot-ticket items have been fitness equipment such as treadmills, weights and bikes.
+Even with gyms reopening, many people prefer to workout at home.
+A new or refurbished stair-climber from Life Fitness can run up to $6,000.
 We found one browsing the store in working condition for $99.

 In terms of clothing, Goodwill has something for everyone.
 Looking for a job and finally secured that interview?
-They’ve got name-brand suits from such companies as Banana Republic and Ann Taylor.
+It has name-brand suits from such companies as Banana Republic and Ann Taylor.
 How about outfits for your entire family?
-They’ve got that too.
+Goodwill has got that too.
 The best part is the price.

-Aside from clothing, desks are a hot ticket item these days.
-As more families get their homes ready to double as a classroom for virtual learning starting in the coming weeks, Waldron said desks usually go just as fast as they are placed on the sales floor.
+Aside from clothing, desks are a hot-ticket item these days.
+As more families get their homes ready to double as a classroom for virtual learning, Waldron said desks usually go just as fast as they are placed on the sales floor.

-They also have other specialty items such as learning workbooks, school supplies and electronics, with more donations coming in each day.
+Goodwill also has other specialty items such as learning workbooks, school supplies and electronics, with more donations coming in each day.

-Waldron said their stores are seeing a higher level of donations.
+Waldron said its stores are seeing a higher level of donations.
 With more people staying home and cleaning out the clutter, they are donating items to the nonprofit.

 Safety precautions have been put into place in the stores, Waldron said.
 Along with daily safety and temperature checks for staff, all stores have thorough cleanings throughout the day, with social distancing and plexiglass dividers at registers.

-As for the clothes and other donated goods, they are quarantined and stored for 24-48 hours before they are placed on the sales floor.
+As for the clothes and other donated goods, they are quarantined and stored for 24 to 48 hours before they are placed on the sales floor.
 To be extra safe, shoppers are encouraged to wash and disinfect any items once they are home.

-For those uncomfortable with visiting a store, they have ShopGoodwill.com.
+For those uncomfortable with visiting a store, there is ShopGoodwill.com.
 It’s similar to eBay, and everything posted is certified and authentic to ensure name brands are really name brands.